Home Music Recording Studio - HOME

 While the Vonyx SPJ-1000AD Active Speaker is nothing spectacular, it does do what a small and very inexpensive PA system should without a need for tweaking or special consideration.
 The most serious shortcoming is the ABS plastic case, which will be prone to damage if dropped or mishandled.

 The SPJ-1000AD is a compact, relatively light weight and very affordable small venue or rehearsal PA / Foldback option.
 Probably fine if you don't have a loud drummer in the room.
 A system using the SPJ-1000AD can of course, easily be expanded and will benefit from the inclusion of a subwoofer or two (personal preference would be to have a sub on each side).
-Worth remembering is that these things are stupidly cheap at around AUD $220 (originally $150) per box (
+Worth remembering is that these things were stupidly cheap at around AUD $220 (originally $150) per box (

-price last checked March 27, 2024).
+price last checked March 27, 2024.
+No longer available by October 2024).

 Would also perform fine as a small MC solo/mono PA unit for a use with a single mic.
 Mic input has a dedicated level control.
 These boxes are probably not powerful enough for most DJ applications.

-Note that this ABS shell range includes 8", 10", 12" and 15" options - all are subject to availability, of course.
+Note that this ABS shell range included 8", 10", 12" and 15" options.

 Something that might be of interest ... or not ...